Tipula oleracea

 Habitat

 Occurs in moist environments including wet meadows, gardens, and agricultural areas with loose, moist soil suitable for -laying.
-In its North range, has been found associated with turfgrass and putting greens, suggesting adaptability to managed landscapes.
+In its introduced North American range, has been found associated with turfgrass and putting greens, suggesting adaptability to managed landscapes.

 Distribution

-to the Palaearctic: Europe (excluding Finland and Latvia), North Africa (Morocco, Algeria, Tunisia; eastern limit in Algeria), and parts of the Middle East. to the Nearctic: western North America from British Columbia to California, eastern North America from Michigan to New York and Quebec; and Neotropical: Ecuador.
+Native to the Palaearctic: Europe (excluding Finland and Latvia), North Africa (Morocco, Algeria, Tunisia; eastern limit in Algeria), and parts of the Middle East.
+Introduced to the Nearctic: western North America from British Columbia to California, eastern North America from Michigan to New York and Quebec; and Neotropical: Ecuador.
 First reported in Utah in 2012 associated with turfgrass.

 Seasonality

-with two periods: early summer April–June (peak May–June); second generation flies August–October. form small swarms in evening hours close to the ground over meadows and fields, probably serving as pairing formations.
+with two periods: early summer flies April–June (peak May–June); second generation flies August–October. form small swarms in evening hours close to the ground over meadows and fields, probably serving as pairing formations.

 Diet

-feed on liquid food such as nectar due to soft mouthparts. feed on decaying vegetable matter and delicate roots of plants; known to damage including cabbage, feeding on roots and at night on above-ground leaf tissue.
+feed on liquid food such as nectar due to soft mouthparts.
+Larvae feed on decaying vegetable matter and delicate roots of plants; known to damage crops including cabbage, feeding on roots and at night on above-ground leaf tissue.

 Host Associations